allisonburtch/consultancy/index.md

 **But mostly, we have your back, and tell the truth.**

-[And we’ve done this with big ideas in the past](/services): drones for humanitarian work with UNICEF, on-device machine learning for recommendations, blockchain for journalism and privacy hardware far ahead of its time.
+[And we’ve done this with big ideas in the past](/services): drones for humanitarian work, on-device machine learning for recommendations, blockchain for journalism and privacy hardware far ahead of its time.

 **Building something new is brave.
 Let's build the horizon together.**